Unboxed-Software/solana-course/content/duplicate-mutable-accounts.md

+---
-# Duplicate Mutable Accounts
+title: Duplicate Mutable Accounts

-# Lesson Objectives

-*By the end of this lesson, you will be able to:*
+objectives:
 - Explain the security risks associated with instructions that require two mutable accounts of the same type and how to avoid them
 - Implement a check for duplicate mutable accounts using long-form Rust
 - Implement a check for duplicate mutable accounts using Anchor constraints
+---

 # TL;DR